bharatprakashparakh/Kaiburr-Task2/README.md

 ### Break down into end to end tests

-* Now Swagger is ready to generate documentation .Verifythat Swagger is running by creating a request to http://localhost:8080/v2/api-docs
+* Now Swagger is ready to generate documentation .Verify that Swagger is running by creating a request to http://localhost:8080/v2/api-docs

   ![](https://github.com/bharatprakashparakh/Kaiburr-Task2/blob/master/Images/Swagger%20Outputs/apidocs1.PNG)